 Sheridan Library is near the intersection of Federal Blvd. & Oxford Ave.
 (3425 W. Oxford Ave.) in Denver, CO.
 The Meeting Room is in the first hallway on your left by the vending machines before you enter the main library.
 We want you to know that we are here for you, and hope you will join us at our next meeting.

-*The Hope Group, LLC is appreciative of the space that the Sheridan library provides for our meetings and workshops and wishes to acknowledge that the granting of permission by the Arapahoe Library District to use library facilities does not constitute endorsement by the Library District staff or Board of Trustees.
+*The Hope Group is appreciative of the space that the Sheridan library provides for our meetings and workshops and wishes to acknowledge that the granting of permission by the Arapahoe Library District to use library facilities does not constitute an endorsement by the Library District staff or Board of Trustees.

 If you or someone you know is feeling suicidal or is in crisis:

 Please contact Colorado Crisis Services at 844-493-TALK (8255) or text TALK to 38255.
 You can also reach them at www.coloradocrisisservices.org.
 You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), reach the Crisis Text Line by texting HOPE to 741-741 or visit www.imalive.org for online text chat.
-The founder of The Hope Group, LLC, Charlotte Tankersley, and the facilitators of Southwest Metro Denver Survivors of Suicide would like you to know that you matter!
-Hope and help are available 24/7/365, please reach out.
+The facilitators of Southwest Metro Denver Survivors of Suicide would like you to know that YOU MATTER!
+Don’t give up fighting, please reach out.
+Hope and help are available 24/7/365.